codeready-toolchain/tarsy-bot/docs/enhancements/pending/EP-0027-chat-capability-design.md

         so we just need the most recent one.

         Returns:
-            Dict with 'conversation_history' (formatted text) and user_question
+            ChatMessageContext with conversation_history, user_question, and chat_id
         """
         # Get previous chat executions for this chat
         prev_executions = await self._get_chat_executions(chat.chat_id)